gxuu/scaler/scaler/io/ymq/readme.md

  - LEAVE A FEW BLANKS HERE TO AVOID CONFLICT

 ## TODO:
- - CRTP, and so on
- -
+ - update numbers -> constants
- - cleanup: Change InterruptiveConcurrentQueue behavior (use FileDescriptor class)
  - think about this function call onConnectionIdentityReceived etc. It's way too intrusive.
  - make IO with send/recv msg
- - test the abnormal breakup (break up due to network issue instead of killing) -
- -
  - cleanup: Error handling
  -
- - cleanup: Do not constraint thee size of identity (current maximum being 128-8 bytes)
- - cleanup: Do not use std::string as identity type
  -
+ -
+ - cleanup: Do not constraint thee size of identity (current maximum being 128-8 bytes) -
  - Provide a vector-like data structure that can release memory to achieve zc -
+ - cleanup: Change InterruptiveConcurrentQueue behavior (use FileDescriptor class)
- -
+ - Optimize performance in `updateWriteOperations`
+ - Namespace support, and move third_party code to top directory.
+ - cleanup: Do not use std::string as identity type
  -
  - LEAVE A FEW BLANKS HERE TO AVOID CONFLICT